-II.
-ABA Model Rule 8.4(g) is significantly broader than the various anti-bias black-letter rules adopted in twenty-four states.
+I. ABA Model Rule 8.4(g) Is Significantly Broader than the Various Anti-Bias Black-Letter Rules Adopted in Twenty-Four States.

 When the ABA adopted Model Rule 8.4(g) in 2016, it claimed that "as has already been shown in the jurisdictions that have such a rule, it will not impose an undue burden on lawyers."
-But this claim is factually incorrect because ABA Model Rule 8.4(g) has not been adopted by any state bar, except Vermont in 2017.
+But this claim has been shown to be factually incorrect because the reality is that ABA Model Rule 8.4(g) has not been adopted by any state supreme court, except Vermont, and that was less than a year ago.

 For that reason, no empirical evidence supports the claim that ABA Model Rule 8.4(g) will not impose an undue burden on lawyers.
 As even its proponents have had to concede, ABA Model Rule 8.4(g) does not replicate any prior black-letter rule adopted by a state supreme court.
-Before 2016, twenty-four states and the District of Columbia had adopted some version of a black-letter rule dealing with "bias" issues.20 But each of these black-letter rules was narrower than ABA Model Rule 8.4(g).
+Before 2016, twenty-four states and the District of Columbia had adopted some version of a black-letter rule dealing with "bias" issues.
+But each of these black-letter rules was narrower than ABA Model Rule 8.4(g).